yonghuili-ai/train-self-driving-car/README.md

 ```python smartcab/agent.py```
 ```python -m smartcab.agent```

-This will run the `agent.py` file and execute your agent code.
+This will run the `agent.py` file and execute my agent code.